Definition & Operational Usage of Rapid Intervention Crew (RIC) Deployment

 Rapid Intervention Crew (RIC) Deployment refers to the immediate mobilization of a specialized team tasked with rescuing firefighters who become trapped, injured, or lost during fireground operations.
 This crew is equipped with SCBA (self-contained breathing apparatus), rescue tools, and communication devices to execute emergency extraction efficiently.
 Not to be confused with general search operations, RIC deployment is a critical safety protocol activated upon a MAYDAY call or when firefighters are unaccounted for.
 It is an integral component of the Incident Command System (ICS) and National Incident Management System (NIMS) safety measures.

-Helpful Tools for Rapid Intervention Crew (RIC) Deployment
+Other Names for Rapid Intervention Crew (RIC) Deployment